Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Limitations

 \textbf{Second, constraints of the evaluation framework.} Our rule-based, execution-free evaluation combines exact match, graph match, and edit-direction criteria (detailed in Appendix \ref{app: evaluation metrics}).
 While effective for debugging scenarios where minimal and precise fixes are expected, this approach is inherently limited by its reliance on reference solutions.
 For more semantic tasks in which solutions may vary widely, a more flexible and semantics-aware evaluation methodology is needed.
 We identify this as an area for improvement.

 \textbf{Third, the limited SQL dialect coverage.} \ourbench is currently built on Hive/Spark SQL, one of the most widely adopted dialects in large-scale enterprise data infrastructures.
 Although broader dialect coverage would be valuable, our construction methodology is fundamentally dialect-agnostic, allowing datasets to be synthesized for other SQL dialects.
-Future iterations will explore additional dialect-synthesis approaches or leverage automated SQL translation tools (e.g., SQLGlot\footnote{\href{https://github.com/ddkang/sqlglot.git}{https://github.com/ddkang/sqlglot.git}} ) to expand the benchmark’s coverage.
+Future iterations will explore additional dialects to expand the benchmark’s coverage.